 Chevron, ConocoPhillips, ExxonMobil and Marathon were all developing assets in Poland until recently.
 Each of them has decided not to pursue development because they did not feel that they could be commercially successful.
 Some smaller players like FX Energy, as well as national oil & gas company PGNiG, are still active and producing limited quantities of hydrocarbons.
-Poland currently has more drilled wells for unconventional properties than any other European country16.

-We believe that the weak results of the first wells drilled by major oil companies can be explained by the lack of their geological expertise for difficult and fragmented oil and gas properties.
-For example, we believe that the geologists used by the major oil companies did not know the region well enough and were used to working with large offshore properties, as opposed to the smaller and fragmented properties in the region.
-In addition, we believe that the size and bureaucratic nature of large oil companies increased their costs of producing oil and gas to such an extent that it made the region uneconomic at current prices for oil and gas.
-Should we acquire deposits in this region, we would hire local experts who have experience in developing deposits such as those that exist in this area17.
+We believe that the weak results of the first wells drilled by major oil companies can be explained by, among other things, the size and bureaucratic nature of large oil companies, which increased their costs of producing oil and gas to such an extent that it made the region uneconomic at current prices for oil and gas.